 Q: Has the City closed all of their facilities or stopped programming?

 Q: Why hasn’t the City closed any parks?

 Q: Is Playschool open?

-A: No. Effective, March 24, 2020 the Playschool program was cancelled for the remainder of the school year ending May 7th.
-Customers will be prorated for the 2019-2020 school year.
+A: No. Effective, March 24, 2020 the Playschool program was cancelled for the remainder of the school year and is not being offered for the 2020-2021 school year.